kvarak/dnd/docs/_Classes/professional.md

 ***Fantasy lumberjack**: Boy howdy I hope that tree don't rip my limbs apart.
 And I don't accidentally anger the elves, or the dryads, or the druids, and the forest gods, and the…*

 </div>

-Cutting down trees may just be the most dangerous job you can get.
-Away from civilization, surrounded by hundreds of powerful, murderous things, and doing the exact thing that they hate.
-Being a lumberjack means you had to fight for your life countless times, from raging beasts to poisonous arrows, curses, treants, you name it.

 The seasoned lumberjack is, by necessity, a seasoned fighter that has fought many enemies, but unlike other jobs, they weren't just monsters, they were intelligent creatures.
 Many woodcutters try to make deals with the forest creatures to avoid fights, cut and hunt only in some areas, respect quotas.
 As a result, this fighter is also a diplomat and knows the importance of a solid deal and the dangers of breaking it.